 For most colleges, regular decision application deadlines are January 1st, but some popular colleges have earlier deadlines.
 For example, the deadline for University of California applications is the end of November.
 Be aware of the deadlines for all the schools on your list.

 Make sure that you have submitted all necessary applications, forms, and score reports.
 Make a checklist for each school of what you need to submit.
-Luckily, your life may be easier because more colleges are using the Common Application.
+Luckily, your life may be easier because more colleges are using the Common Application or the Coalition Application.

 If you still need to take the SAT/ACT, do some quality studying and take the test in time so you can get your scores to the colleges.
 For most schools, the December tests will be your last opportunity, but a few colleges will allow you to submit scores from January or February.